I suppose it is time we add a nightly 32bpp archive.

-#1 Updated by foobar over 10 years ago
+#1 Updated by foobar almost 11 years ago

 Good suggestion.
 Maybe a repository will help get OGFX32 off the ground and get other people interested.
 A split of the main OpenGFX development would be good to raise more awareness for a 32bpp version.